Louie519/Data_Warehousing_Project/README.md

 | `day_of_week`          | Day of the week (1 = Monday, 2 = Tuesday, etc.). |
 | `is_holiday`           | Boolean indicating if the day is a federal holiday (based on the `USFederalHolidayCalendar` library). |

+We used Yellow Taxi trip data for the years 2020-2023 collected from the [NYC Taxi & Limousine Comission website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

 ## ETL Process